Center-for-Research-Libraries/crl-serials-validator/docs/instructions.md

 Skip any fields that aren't in the input file.

 This must be done before moving on to the next steps.

+### Specify disqualifying issues

+Choose this option to determine what issues will cause the Validator to fail a specific title.
+The Validator will always check for every issue and report when it finds them, but will only fail titles on the issues you specify.

+There is a [glossary of disqualifying issues](https://github.com/Center-for-Research-Libraries/validator/blob/main/docs/disqualifying_issues.md) in the documentation.

 ###  Process input and WorldCat MARC to create outputs